kube-green/kube-green.github.io/docs/configuration.md

 ### Custom patches

-The follow configuration sets a sleep to 20:00 and wake up to 08:00 from monday to friday (in Rome timezone) for the default managed resources, the `CronJobs` and add the support to the not managed resource `ReplicaSets`.
+The following configuration sets a sleep time to 20:00 and wake up time to 08:00 from Monday to Friday (in Rome timezone) for the default managed resources, the `CronJobs` and adds support to the not managed resource `ReplicaSets`.

-This is only an example on how to add custom patches to the resources.
+This is only an example of how to add custom patches to the resources.
 The patch in this example sets the `replicas` field to `0`.
-In this way, it is possible to support also some custom resources.
+In this way, it is possible to support some custom resources.

 ```yaml
 apiVersion: kube-green.com/v1alpha1